framer/framer-x-for-teams-docs/content/Logo.md

 ### Minimum Requirements

-The Logo component should at least have the following:
+The Logo component will be delivered as a design component and should at least have the following:

-- Default state
+- Dark Mode
-- Hover state
+- Light Mode

+If you'd like to code, you can right click on your Graphic to copy the SVG, and use this template to get started:

 ### Starting Template